News

 | Construction | Large national infrastructure projects | Constant demand for skilled labor |

-{“@context”:”https://schema.org”,”@type”:”FAQPage”,”mainEntity”:[{“@type”:”Question”,”name”:”What are the real risks of an open war between Morocco and Algeria in 2025?”,”acceptedAnswer”:{“@type”:”Answer”,”text”:”Although tensions are at their peak with an arms race and aggressive rhetoric, experts agree that a full direct conflict remains unlikely due to the devastating consequences for both regimes and international pressure to maintain stability in the Mediterranean.”}},{“@type”:”Question”,”name”:”How does the conflict affect the Moroccan economy on a daily basis?”,”acceptedAnswer”:{“@type”:”Answer”,”text”:”The main impact lies in the lost gains from regional integration (growth loss) and the weight of military spending in the state budget.
-However, Morocco has diversified its economic partners towards Europe, Africa, and America to compensate for the closure of the Algerian market.”}},{“@type”:”Question”,”name”:”Is it possible to travel currently between Morocco and Algeria?”,”acceptedAnswer”:{“@type”:”Answer”,”text”:”Land borders have been closed since 1994.
-Since the rupture of diplomatic relations in 2021 and the closure of Algerian airspace to Moroccan planes, direct travel is impossible.
-Travelers must transit through a third country (such as France or Tunisia).”}},{“@type”:”Question”,”name”:”What is the role of foreign powers in this conflict?”,”acceptedAnswer”:{“@type”:”Answer”,”text”:”The United States, France, and Israel increasingly openly support the Moroccan position on the Sahara (autonomy plan).
-Russia and Iran maintain close ties with Algeria, internationalizing tensions in a polarized global geopolitical context.”}}]}What are the real risks of an open war between Morocco and Algeria in 2025?
+{“@context”:”https://schema.org”,”@type”:”FAQPage”,”mainEntity”:[{“@type”:”Question”,”name”:”What are the real risks of an open war between Morocco and Algeria in 2025?”,”acceptedAnswer”:{“@type”:”Answer”,”text”:”Although the tension is at its peak with an arms race and aggressive rhetoric, experts agree that a total direct conflict remains unlikely due to the devastating consequences for both regimes and international pressure to maintain stability in the Mediterranean.”}},{“@type”:”Question”,”name”:”How does the conflict affect the Moroccan economy on a daily basis?”,”acceptedAnswer”:{“@type”:”Answer”,”text”:”The main impact lies in the lost opportunities of regional integration (growth loss) and the weight of military spending in the State’s budget.
+However, Morocco has diversified its economic partners towards Europe, Africa, and America to compensate for the closure of the Algerian market.”}},{“@type”:”Question”,”name”:”Is it currently possible to travel between Morocco and Algeria?”,”acceptedAnswer”:{“@type”:”Answer”,”text”:”Land borders have been closed since 1994.
+Since the diplomatic rupture in 2021 and the closure of Algerian airspace to Moroccan planes, direct travel is impossible.
+Travelers must transit through a third country (such as France or Tunisia).”}},{“@type”:”Question”,”name”:”What is the role of foreign powers in this conflict?”,”acceptedAnswer”:{“@type”:”Answer”,”text”:”The United States, France, and Israel increasingly openly support Morocco’s position on the Sahara (autonomy plan).
+Russia and Iran maintain close ties with Algeria, internationalizing tensions in a context of polarized global geopolitics.”}}]}What are the real risks of an open war between Morocco and Algeria in 2025?

 How does the conflict affect the Moroccan economy on a daily basis?

-Is it possible to travel currently between Morocco and Algeria?
+Is it currently possible to travel between Morocco and Algeria?

 What is the role of foreign powers in this conflict?